Diabetes and eye disease

 Diabetes also increases the chance of having glaucoma, cataracts, and other eye problems.

 Retinopathy - diabetic; Photocoagulation - retina; Diabetic retinopathy

 Diabetic retinopathy is caused by damage from diabetes to blood vessels of the retina.
 The retina is the layer of tissue at the back of the inner eye.
 It changes light and images that enter the eye into nerve signals, which are sent to the brain.

-The chance of getting retinopathy and having a more severe form is higher when:
+The chance of developing retinopathy and having a more severe form is higher when:

 Most often, diabetic retinopathy has no symptoms until the damage to your eyes is severe.
 This is because damage to much of the retina can occur before your vision is affected.

 Symptoms of diabetic retinopathy include:

 Many people with early diabetic retinopathy have no symptoms before bleeding occurs in the eye.
 This is why everyone with diabetes should have regular eye exams.